- What personal data does the English Bridge Union (EBU) collect, and what is it used for?

 - Does the EBU collect any “special” data?

 - How can you ask for data to be removed, limited or corrected?

 - How long we keep your data for, and why?

 - Can you download your data to use it elsewhere?

 The data we routinely collect includes members’ names, addresses, email addresses and dates of birth.
 We collect this data directly from our members and via our affiliated clubs and counties.
 This may involve the use of other data processors eg Bridgewebs, Pianola.

-We also store data from those contacts who have given the EBU or EBED their information, when making enquiries, registering for events or registering as potential members.
+We also store data from those contacts who have given their information to the EBU or its associated charity, English Bridge Education & Development (EBED), when making enquiries, registering for events or registering as potential members.